Posting Detail Information

 3. Comply with departmental curriculum, grading standards, attendance policies, textbook choices, and assessments, and other established processes.

-4. Attend classes regularly; return college reports, credentials, and other requested documentation in a timely manner; effectively communicate with appropriate staff and chair.
+4. Attend classes regularly; return college reports, credentials, and other requested documentation in a timely manner; effectively communicate with appropriate staff and director.

 5. Comply with all legal and ethical obligations, including FERPA, ADA, and other regulatory legislations.
 Communicate discrepancies to appropriate officials.